Most of us drink bottled water because we think it is the healthy alternative. But if you knew what was in your bottled water you may think twice.

-If you live in the United States, there is a nearly one-in-four chance your tap water is either unsafe to drink or has not been properly monitored for contaminants in accordance with federal law, a new study has found.
+If you live in the United States, there is a nearly a one-in-four chance your tap water is either unsafe to drink or has not been properly monitored for contaminants in accordance with federal law, according to a recent study.

 In 2015, nearly 77 million Americans lived in places where the water systems were in some violation of safety regulations, including the 1974 Safe Drinking Water Act, according to the report released on Tuesday from the Natural Resources Defense Council, a New York-based environmental advocacy group.

-To put the risk we all face by drinking unfiltered tap water, Read article here.
+To put the risk we all face by drinking unfiltered tap water into perspective, Read the article here.

 The below graphic shows the chemicals water may be exposed to during its journey into your home

 If you have hard water in your home, you'll notice that white soap scum all over your bathroom fixtures.
 Hard water can also clog up your plumbing and your shower head, reducing pressure.

 But what you may not realize is that same soap scum builds up on your skin.
 Instead of getting a nice lather, you're leaving behind a residue that clogs your pores the same way it clogs your pipes.
 Clogged pores can lead to breakouts and worsen skin conditions like acne or eczema.

 The natural oils your body produces are distributed through the pores of your skin.
 When those pores are clogged, the oil gets trapped and blemishes like pimples and zits form.